US intelligence blames Saudi prince for Khashoggi murder | DW | 26.02.2021

 "The crown prince viewed Khashoggi as a threat to the Kingdom and broadly supported using violent measures if necessary to silence him," the report said.

-The document cites Salman's power over Saudi intelligence and security forces since 2017.
+The document cites Mohammad bin Salman's power over Saudi intelligence and security forces since 2017.

 Washington Post journalist Khashoggi — a critic of the prince's apparent authoritarian consolidation of power — was killed in the Saudi consulate in Istanbul in October, 2018.
 Saudi Arabia sentenced five people to 20 years each in prison over the murder.